 "Compared with no treatment, acupuncture achieved better outcomes in terms of pain relief, disability recovery and better quality of life, but these effects were not observed when compared to sham acupuncture.
 Acupuncture achieved better outcomes when compared with other treatments.
 No publication bias was detected.
 Acupuncture is an effective treatment for chronic low back pain, but this effect is likely to be produced by the nonspecific effects of manipulation."

-And as we have seen above, if we consider only the studies with the best controls and the best blinding, the effect does disappear completely.
+And as we have seen above, if we consider only the studies with the best controls and the best blinding, the effects disappear completely.
 Meta-analyses of doubtful claims can only contaminate good data with bad.
 Garbage in, garbage out.

 Looking at all of these results with proper scientific methodology can only lead to one conclusion: